-Being one of the first participants, 0xMaki spoke at length with Chef Nomi and consequently became the cofounder of SushiSwap.
-It is believed that there were around 5 developers working on the project in total at the time of release.
+Being one of the first participants, 0xMaki spoke at length with Chef Nomi and consequently became the co-founder of SushiSwap.
+It is believed that around five developers were working on the project at the time of release.

-While not much is known about 0xMaki or Chef Nomi, in a recent interview 0xMaki confirmed that Chef Nomi is based somewhere in Asia.
-The fact that the Hearthstone card game from which the Chef Nomi pseudonym comes from is popular in China, this suggests Chef Nomi is Chinese.
+While not much is known about 0xMaki or Chef Nomi, in an interview from 2020 with the Unchained Podcast, 0xMaki confirmed that Chef Nomi is based somewhere in Asia.
+Furthermore, the fact that the Hearthstone card game, from which the Chef Nomi pseudonym originates, is popular in China suggests Chef Nomi could be Chinese.

 Given 0xMaki’s French accent, appearance, and time-zone hint, he is likely based somewhere in France or a French-speaking Middle Eastern country.
 0x is in reference to the starting number and letter of all Ethereum addresses, and Maki is a popular sushi dish.

-In addition to being created by two anonymous developers, SushiSwap was not audited prior to release.
-That being said, Chef Nomi openly invited some of the most reputable companies including Quanstamp and Consensys to audit SushiSwap’s code in the first Medium post about the project.
+In addition to being created by two anonymous developers, SushiSwap was not audited before release.
+That being said, Chef Nomi openly invited some of the most reputable companies, including Quanstamp and Consensys, to audit SushiSwap’s code in the first Medium post about the project.

 Within the first week of its release, SushiSwap had accumulated over 1 billion USD in locked funds and temporarily surpassed Aave as the largest DeFi protocol.
-Interest rates on locked funds exceeded 2500% per year.
+Interest rates on locked funds exceeded 2,500% APY!

-On September 5th, Chef Nomi suddenly liquidated over 14 million USD of SUSHI tokens which had been accumulated as development funds by the protocol.
-In a series of Twitter posts he noted he felt entitled to the funds.
+On September 5th 2020, Chef Nomi suddenly liquidated over 14 million USD of SUSHI tokens accumulated as development funds by the protocol.
+In a series of Twitter posts, he noted he felt entitled to the funds.
 This drew immense outrage from the cryptocurrency community, most notably yearn.finance creator Andre Cronje.

-Popular YouTuber Ivan on Tech also weighed in and remarked that “[SushiSwap] is just as bad as real sushi”.
-Ivan also noted that the sudden sell off of SUSHI likely caused a crash in the cryptocurrency market the next day due its effect on the entire DeFi Space.
+Popular YouTuber Ivan on Tech also remarked that “[SushiSwap] is just as bad as real sushi”.
+Ivan also noted that the sudden sell-off of SUSHI likely caused a crash in the cryptocurrency market the next day due to its effect on the entire DeFi Space.

-Chef Nomi subsequently stepped away from Sushiswap and handed it to Sam Bankman-Fried, the CEO of the FTX cryptocurrency derivatives exchange.
-Andre Cronje had also been considered by the SushiSwap developers to be the new defacto leader of the protocol.
+Chef Nomi subsequently stepped away from Sushiswap and handed it to Sam Bankman-Fried, the FTX cryptocurrency derivatives exchange CEO.
+The SushiSwap developers had also considered Andre Cronje as the new de facto leader of the protocol.

-The SushiSwap community voted to select 9 individuals in the DeFi space such as Compound Finance’s founder Robert Leshner to be keyholders for the multi-sig wallet holding SushiSwap’s development funds.
+The SushiSwap community voted to select nine individuals in the DeFi space, such as Compound Finance’s founder Robert Leshner to be keyholders for the multi-sig wallet holding SushiSwap’s development funds.

 Though this migration had been planned since the protocol’s announcement, 0xMaki believed that no more than a few hundred million dollars of cryptocurrency would be moved.
-This sudden transfer of liquidity from one protocol to another has been dubbed a vampire attack.
+This sudden liquidity transfer from one protocol to another has been dubbed a vampire attack.

-On September 11th, Chef Nomi suddenly returned the stolen development funds to SushiSwap.
+On September 11th 2020, Chef Nomi suddenly returned the stolen development funds to SushiSwap.
 Some believe this was done to draw more attention to the project.
-However, in the aforementioned interview with 0xMaki, he noted that he had issued an ultimatum over Twitter to Chef Nomi telling him to answer his messages or else he would reveal sensitive details about SushiSwap (likely Chef Nomi’s true identity).
+However, in the interview mentioned above with 0xMaki, he noted that he had issued an ultimatum over Twitter to Chef Nomi, telling him to answer his messages or else he would reveal sensitive details about SushiSwap (likely Chef Nomi’s true identity).